WORLD FIRST:

 Alex Lewis Float Foundation | Alex on road in Ethiopia

-miles of rowing,
+miles of nautical rowing,

 Alex Lewis Float Foundation | Alex and team mate sat overlooking mountains